Grapefruit

 Purchasing

-Don't worry about buying the most beautiful grapefruit; even small irregularities or stains on the peel are no cause for concern, as they're not indicative of the quality or flavor of the fruit inside.
-Look for a soft-yet firm fruit that isn't too mushy to the touch.
+Don't worry about buying the most beautiful grapefruit; even small irregularities or stains on the peel are not cause for concern, as they're not indicative of the quality or flavor of the fruit inside.
+Look for a soft yet firm fruit that isn't mushy to the touch.

 Storage

-Grapefruits keep for several weeks in a cool place with a temperature up to 59 degrees without any loss of quality.
-In fact longer storage makes the grapefruit even more aromatic, milder and easier to peel.
+Grapefruits keep for several weeks in a cool place with a temperature of up to 59 degrees without any loss of quality.
+In fact, longer storage makes the grapefruit even more aromatic, milder, and easier to peel.

 Preparation

-No matter what you're using grapefruit for, preperation is relatively easy.
+No matter what you're using grapefruit for, preparation is relatively easy.
 Simply cut in half to juice, or peel off the skin like you would an orange to access the fruit.
-If you're eating the grapefruit plain in the glassic way, simple cut in half, use a small sharp knife to seperate the individual segments from the thin white skin, and thin scoop out with a spoon.
+If you're classically eating grapefruit plain, simply cut it in half, use a small sharp knife to separate the individual segments from the thin white skin, and then scoop it out with a spoon.
 You can also purchase a serrated spoon, made especially for eating grapefruit.

 What To Make With Grapefruit

-Grapefruit is most traditionally eaten plain for breakfast, however there is much more to be done with this versaile fruit.
-It's a delicious and refreshing addition to fruit salads, which make a great dessert if you're on a diet, or as the base for baked goods like a citrus cake.
+Grapefruit is most traditionally eaten plain for breakfast, however, there is much more to be done with this versatile fruit.
+It's a delicious and refreshing addition to fruit salads, which make a great dessert if you're on a diet, or as the base for baked goods like a citrus cake or citrus macarons.

 Add comment